MicrosoftDocs/win32/desktop-src/TaskSchd/tasknamedvaluepair.md

 ---
 title: TaskNamedValuePair object
-description: Scripting object that is used to create a name-value pair in which the name is associated with the value. ms.assetid: 'b9d186a3-017d-409e-9d67-e74dc69a486a'
+description: Scripting object that is used to create a name-value pair in which the name is associated with the value. ms.assetid: b9d186a3-017d-409e-9d67-e74dc69a486a
+keywords:
+- TaskNamedValuePair object Task Scheduler
-keywords: ["TaskNamedValuePair object Task Scheduler", "TaskNamedValuePair object Task Scheduler , described"]
+- TaskNamedValuePair object Task Scheduler , described
 topic_type:
 - apiref
 api_name: